-- a) Organiser or co-organiser of the events referred to in section 13.01.
-Invitations to such events must only be directed at healthcare professionals, or - b) Sponsors of the professional events referred to in section 13.01, organised by a third party responsible for the professional content, lecturers, educational method, etc. Sponsorships must not be subject to the sponsor influencing the professional content of the program.
+- a) Organiser or co-organiser of the events referred to in section 13.01, or - b) Sponsors of the professional events referred to in section 13.01, organised by a third party responsible for the professional content, lecturers, educational method, etc. Sponsorships must not be subject to the sponsor influencing the professional content of the program.
 The organisation of the event must be independent of the sponsorship given, as only events of a mere professional nature may be sponsored.